-The most common cause of a wrist sprain is falling on an outstretched hand.
+The most common causes for wrist sprains are falling on an outstretched hand and repetitive motion.

 - Playing sports